15 January 2025

 I should point out though: If God won’t force people into hell, why on earth do universalists maintain God forces people into heaven?

 Why do universalists insist God’ll save everybody?
-Because if they were God, they’d save everybody.
-The foundation of a whole lot of bad theology, is the all-too-human, all-too-arrogant insistence God thinks like we do.
+Simple: If they were God, they’d save everybody.
+The foundation of a whole lot of bad theology is the all-too-human, all-too-arrogant insistence that God thinks like we do.
 If we were God, we’d find some way, by hook or by crook, to abolish or negate hell, and get everybody into heaven.
 Doesn’t that sound loving of us?

-Well, not really. ’Cause not everyone wants to go to heaven.
-They spend their entire life on earth trying to escape God’s presence.
-Yeah okay, some of ’em have the entirely wrong idea about God, think he’s evil, and are trying to escape an evil God.
+Well, not really. ’Cause not everyone wants heaven.
+Currently they spend their lives trying to evade God’s presence.
+Yeah okay, some of ’em have the entirely wrong idea about God; they think he’s evil, so they’re rejecting an evil God.
 I get that.
-So does God; he can work with that.
-But the rest aren’t wrong about God: He’s good, but they want the right to redefine “goodness” to suit themselves, and God gets in their way.
+So does God; he can work with that, and correct ’em, and show them he loves them.
+But the rest of those who avoid God aren’t wrong about him: He’s good, but they want the right to redefine “goodness” to suit themselves, and God keeps getting in their way.
 They might claim “honest mistake,” but they’re far from honest.
 They want nothing to do with God nor his heavenly kingdom.
 They’ll go anywhere to get away from him.
 Even hell.

 As nice as we imagine the kingdom to be, and try to make it sound that way, there are always gonna be people who look at the idea with offense and horror.
 Often ’cause we’re describing it wrong.
-(We frequently make the same mistake as universalists, and describe how we’d run the kingdom, not how Jesus describes it.
-So sometimes we fill it with all our favorite things, as if what we like works for everyone.
-That’s why we’ve gotta cut back on the speculating and stick to Jesus.)
-But even the scriptures’ depiction—God’s presence, people of every nation and tongue, praises and glory and healing and blessing and abundant life—is gonna creep some people out.
+We regularly make the same mistake as universalists: We describe the kingdom of heaven like we’d want it to look, and work; not how Jesus describes it.
+We fill it with all our favorite things—as if what we like, works for everyone.
+(This is why we’ve gotta cut back on the speculating and stick to Jesus.)
+But even the scriptures’ depiction—God’s presence, people of every nation and tongue, praises and glory and healing and blessing and abundant life—is gonna bug some people.
 They don’t want such a heaven.

 But no, say universalists.
 Everybody goes there.
 Everybody will want to go there.
 It’ll be irresistible.
 Because God will fix us first.